-In June of each year, DSB conducts Jump Start, a statewide career development program for high school students who are blind or severely visually impaired.
-Twenty-two students from across the state are accepted into the program each year.
+In June of each year, DSB conducts Jump Start, a statewide career development program for high school students 16 to graduation who are blind or severely visually impaired.
+Thirty (30) students from across the state are accepted into the program each year.
 DSB coordinates with the Arkansas School for the Blind and Visually Impaired (ASBVI) in the planning and operation of Jump Start.
-ASBVI holds its summer learning program for youth under age 14 at the same time that DSB has Jump Start for high school students, so the two agencies share cafeteria staff, infirmary nurses, and security guards, and at least one ASBVI staff member is assigned to assist during Jump Start.
+ASBVI holds its summer learning program for youth under age 16 at the same time that DSB has Jump Start for high school students, so the two agencies share cafeteria staff, infirmary nurses, and security guards, and at least one ASBVI staff member is assigned to assist during Jump Start.
 DSB houses the students at ASBVI during the week (students go home on weekends).
-The three-week program is designed to expose Jump Start students to the world of work and assist them in transitioning from high school to employment or post-secondary education.
-Students are placed in part-time jobs appropriate for their skills, abilities, and interests.
-They go to work in the mornings and in the afternoons and evenings participate in educational and recreational activities.

-Students learn independent living and job readiness skills; computer technology; and, if needed, orientation and mobility skills.
-Jump Start increases the students' confidence, social skills, and self-esteem.
+This three-week program exposed Jump Start students to the world of work and assisted them in transitioning from high school to competitive integrated employment or post-secondary education.
+Students were placed in part-time jobs appropriate for their skills, abilities, and interests.
+They worked in the mornings and during the afternoons and evenings participate in educational and recreational activities.
+Students learned independent living and job readiness skills; computer technology; and, if needed, orientation and mobility skills.
+Jump Start increases the students' confidence, social skills, and self esteem.
 It also strengthens DSB's relationship with ASBVI.